FuelLabs/fuels-ts/apps/docs/src/guide/cli/config-file.md

 /**
  * Optional property, defaults to true
  * @param autoStartFuelCore - When set to false, it will skip spinning up
- * a FuelCore node.
-In this case, you'll need to start the node yourself */
+ * a FuelCore node and you'll need to start the node yourself */
 autoStartFuelCore: true,
 ```